DOCTOR OF OCCUPATIONAL THERAPY DEGREE

 A Doctorate Sets You Apart

 Get the right degree at the right time.
-Having a doctorate in the field provides more opportunities in leadership, teaching, and research.
-Our final capstone isn’t found in a master’s level program and focuses on those skills.
+A doctorate in the field provides more opportunities in leadership, teaching, and research.
+Our final capstone isn’t found in a master’ s-level program and focuses on those skills.

 Clear and Affordable Path to a Doctoral Degree